jaewonks/React-Mangement-Project/README.md

 ## Management System

-This project is for a customer management system for
+This project is for a customer management system.

 ## Available Scripts